How to choose a planetary mixer

 The standard set of attachments for the device is a whisk, a kneading hook, and a bitter (a mixing blade).
 Almost all models have this trinity.
 Sometimes you can find mixers with a double hook or several blades (for different ingredients).

 The main attachments are usually metal, although plastic inserts (for example, pads) are not excluded.
 Planetary mixers, where the whisk and/or hook are made entirely of plastic, should be avoided.
 The best choice is, of course, stainless steel.
 For example, aluminum may not be ideal for complex tasks, such as thick dough.
 But the mixing attachment can be both metal and silicone.
 Moreover, these options do not exclude each other, but complement each other.
-Thus, silicone bitters cope well with their function when working along the edges of the bowl.
-It can be recommended primarily for soft mixing scenarios.
+So, silicone bitters cope well with their function when working along the edges of the bowl.
+It can be recommended primarily for soft kneading scenarios.

 Ideally, you should at least read reviews of the working accessories of the model you are interested in, or better yet, hold them in your hands and assess their weight.
 If this is not possible, then you should make sure from photos or video reviews that the attachments are not thin and look strong.